 The Citadel's mission is to educate and prepare graduates to become principled leaders in all walks of life by instilling the core values of The Citadel in a challenging intellectual environment.

-2. Major Achievements for 2008-2009
+2. Major Achievements for 2009-2010

-Citadel is very pleased with a number of it achievements in 2008-2009.
+Citadel is very pleased with the myriad of achievements in 2009-2010.
 Among these are the following: